techidaily/site-facebook-video-content/source/_posts/updated-in-2024-maximizing-engagement-in-post-facebook-algorithm-world.md

 [Companies will need a very engaged audience](https://www.facebook.com/business/news/news-feed-fyi-bringing-people-closer-together) if they want to gain traction on the feed through organic means.
 And that means posts that are shared, commented on, reacted to and more popular with the Facebook audience.
 Some pages will start posting something irrelevant with their business.
 But it is always important to build powerful content like Facebook says.

-## Part 4: 6 Solutions to Adjust to the Facebook Algorithm

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: 6 Solutions to Adjust to the Facebook Algorithm

 ### 1\.
 Pay attention to video